AzemaBaptiste/azema.tech/content/index-about.md

 Internal expert to architecture, design and develop a sub-system of Sifflet.

 Work closely with Product team to create collaborative and realistic roadmaps.
+Daily communication and decisions with Product Managers.

-Lead a team of 5 software engieer to deliver the company roadmap.
+Lead a team of 4 software engieers to deliver the company roadmap.

 > Java, Python
 >